situ2001/image-classification-demo/README.md

 yarn run start
 ```

-Then you can visit the site on `http://localhost:1234`
+Then you can visit the demo on `http://localhost:1234`

 ## Screenshot